 In November of 2016, the City and Stantec Engineers began to conduct Fog/Smoke testing City streets south of Jefferson.
 The purpose of this test was to identify sources of rainwater inflow and infiltration to the sanitary sewer system and identify methods to remove excess wet weather flows from the sewer system.
 In early December the testing was postponed with the incoming winter season until spring.
 However with the abnormal winter the Park experienced in January the City restarted the Fog/Smoke Testing and finished in the 1st week of February.
 Footing, driveway, backyard drains and connected downspouts to the Jefferson/Sanitary system all contribute to increased flow within the sanitary system.
 The City has found throughout the Fog/Smoke testing there are sources of inflow contributing to the Jefferson/Sanitary system.
 Residents with inflow contributors have been notified by the City on how to disconnect.
 With residents disconnecting inflow contributors from the Jefferson/Sanitary system this will help reduce the burden on the station.

 Fast Facts on how much water a home contributes:

 Stantec recommends a number of solutions residents can take to reduce impact

 Please advise, due to a lawsuit filed with the City all matters of the September 2016 Storm Event are being handled by the Law Offices of McGraw Morris PC representing the City Insurance carrier Tokio Marine HCC-Public Risk Group.
-Please direct your inquiries to Thomas McGraw or Tony Chubb at (248)502-4000.
+Please direct your inquiries to Charles Lovell at (248)502-4000.